 This access statement does not contain personal opinions as to our suitability for those with disabilities but aims to accurately describe the facilities and services that we offer all visitors.The Festival

-The Manchester Pride Festival is a multi-strand event which takes place in venues across the city over August Bank Holiday Weekend.
+The Manchester Pride Festival is a multi-strand event which takes place in venues across the city over the August Bank Holiday Weekend.

 The Festival is made up of Gay Village Gathering, Manchester Pride Live, Manchester Pride Parade, Gay Village Party, Candlelit Vigil and Superbia Weekend.

 Manchester Pride Live is a multi-stage music festival taking place at Mayfield.
 Mayfield is a historic depot next to Manchester Piccadilly station.
 The Gay Village Gathering takes place in Manchester’s Gay Village.
 The Candlelit Vigil takes place in Sackville Gardens and Superbia Weekend takes place in a number of venues in the city.

 Manchester Pride makes temporary, reasonable adjustments to the area to provide access to the event site and staged event areas.
 Manchester Pride is aware of the limitations and restrictions of making the event site fully accessible due to the nature of the location of the event and provides alternative access where access is restricted.Getting to Manchester and The Festival